Error loading player: No playable sources found [FIX]

-How to fix player loading errors in Windows 10
+How can I fix player loading errors in Windows 10

 - Solution 1: Reinstall Adobe Flash Player.